 Best Caribbean islands for digital nomads

 The Caribbean islands have always been very popular among tourists and holidaymakers wanting a short-term escape to paradise.
 But are they set up for digital nomads?
 Many Caribbean countries have begun offering digital nomad visas to improve tourism and bring more people to the islands.
-But in order to make sure you can truly thrive on a beautiful island in the Caribbean you need to make sure you have access to all the amenities you need to work and live effectively.
+But to make sure you can truly thrive on a beautiful island in the Caribbean, you need to have access to all the amenities you need to work and live effectively.

-If you’re considering making the move to a sunny, beach paradise then here are the best Caribbean islands for digital nomads.
+If you’re considering moving to a sunny beach paradise, here are the best Caribbean islands for digital nomads.

 The Bahamas